ChainSafe/engineering-handbook/docs/3_development/1_development-flow/2_development.md

 - Ensure you adhere to the repositories PR template.
     - If a template is not provided contact you Tech Lead or Project Manager for insights.
 - Always ensure you are descriptive, when explaining the nature of your pull request.

+## 5. Approaches in use

+In many of the [ChainSafe Products](/departments/product) development cycles OneFlow approach is used.
+You can find more [detailed description here](/pages/oneflow).